• Skip to primary navigation

 Action Item #21: Just do it

 Pick one item from this list, any one, and DO IT.
-It’s all well and good reading this blog post.
-But that’s not going to get you anywhere.
+It’s all well and good reading this article.
+But that won’t get you anywhere.
 In order to get anywhere in your business, in life, you have to take action.
 So take one small step today.

 Pick out the one tip from this list that speaks to you and do it, right now.